core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 * UDP/IP multicast treated as the default transport protocol.

 * Response-Forwarding option added before possible response caching.

+* Always use the Multicast-Timeout Option, also with reverse-proxies.

 * Updated IANA considerations.